trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/nft-taquito/index.md

 ### Contract entrypoints

-Like APIs, smart contracts have _entrypoints_, which are commands that clients can call.
+Like APIs, smart contracts have _entrypoints_, which are commands that transaction senders (client applications such as your web app or other contracts) can call.
 To comply with the TZIP-12 standard, the smart contract must have these entrypoints:

 - `transfer`: Transfers tokens from one account to another